Defining and classifying TQFTs via surgery: Parameterized Cerf decompositions

-Next, we describe some moves on Morse data.
-We show that any two Morse data can be connected by a sequence of such moves, and describe what happens to the induced parameterized Cerf decompositions.
+Next, we define some moves on Morse data.
+We show that any two Morse data on the same cobordism can be connected by a sequence of such moves, and describe what happens to the induced parameterized Cerf decompositions.
 In the following, let $\MM = (f,\ub,v)$ and $\MM' = (f',\ub',v')$ be Morse data on the oriented cobordism~$W$, and let $\CC = \CC(\MM)$ and $\CC' = \CC(\MM')$ be the induced parameterized Cerf decompositions.
 Furthermore, we denote by~$p_i$ the critical point of~$f$ in~$W_i$, assuming~$W_i$ is not cylindrical.

 We say that~$\MM$ and~$\MM'$ are related by a \emph{critical point cancelation} (cf.~the analogous move of~\cite[Definition~2.8]{GWW}) if there exists a one-parameter family